 Why Not Bisto (Belgrád rakpart 18), gay-friendly restaurant/bar, healthy Mediterranean cuisine at good prices, karaoke nights, free WiFi.

 Why Not Cafe & Bar (Belgrád rakpart 3-4), former Mylord, mixed daytime coffee shop/cafe with terrace tables near the Danube, evenings before or after dinner drinks.

-CLOSED: Café Capella (Belgrád rakpart 23), nightly dance club, drag shows; Confetti Dreams at Kraft Club (Széchenyi István tér.
-7-8), gay/ straight-friendly monthly parties; Mystery Bar (Nagysándor József utca 3), young crowd, videos, karaoke; Score Club (Tölgyfa utca 1-3), gay dances/shows, men-only events; Underground (Dohany utca 22-24), restaurant, dance club/ show bar.
+CLOSED: Action Bar (Magyar utca 42), bar/dark room, videos, rent boys, sex shows/strippers; Café Capella (Belgrád rakpart 23), dance club, drag shows; Confetti Dreams at Kraft Club (Széchenyi István tér.
+7-8), gay/ mixed monthly parties; Funny Carrot (Belvaros Szep utca 1), gay bar, mostly men; Mystery Bar (Nagysándor József utca 3), young crowd, videos, karaoke; Score Club (Tölgyfa utca 1-3), gay dances/shows, men-only events; Underground (Dohany utca 22-24), restaurant, dance club/ show bar.